 Beige also successfully offers a touch of the colour brown’s warmth, as well as some of the crisp and coolness of the colour white.
 And while it is a relaxing hue, it’s also very easy to turn beige into a dull colour.

-Before you splurge on new furnishings and décor, first check that your colour combinations work.
+Before you splurge on new furnishings and décor for your cream living room (or whatever space you feel needs some spicing up), first check that your colour combinations work.
 Obtain colour swatches of the tints you plan on using with the beige, and set these in the room to see how they change in the light during different times of the day.

-Beige with a touch of grey works well with khaki tan, dove gray, white and light brown.
+Beige with a touch of grey works well with Khaki tan, Dove grey, white and light brown.
 However, these colours wouldn't look as good next to red-tinted beige.
 For pink beige, choose complementary colours in salmon, mango and soft mint for a relaxing effect.

 Remember that beige is available in a multitude of tints, with names such as tan, cream, buff, etc. To find out which tint matches with which colour, it’s important to examine the underlying hints in the beige.